rameshawasthi/Data-Science/README.md

 # Data-Science
-This repo contain code and data science related notes.
+This repo contains code and data science related notes.